What Are Viewpoint and Commenting Adverbs?

 Sentence adverbs are typically separated from the rest of the sentence by a comma.
 They can be placed before the main verb, except when the verb is 'to be', in which case the sentence adverb can be placed either before or after the verb.
 Pay attention to the examples:

 Sentence Adverbs vs. Conjunctive Adverbs

-Typically, a conjunctive adverb is used to modify two independent clauses and join them together.
-It is more like a coordinating conjunction.
-But, a sentence adverb does not necessarily join two clauses together.
+A conjunctive adverb is typically used to join and modify two independent clauses, similar to a coordinating conjunction.
+However, a sentence adverb does not necessarily connect two clauses together.
+Compare the examples: